 Understand Your Legal Obligations

 If you rent a property out in the UK, you will need to pay tax on the rental income, being an international landlord does not exempt you from this.
-If you live abroad for 6 months or more per year, you have automatically classed a ‘non-resident landlord’ by HM Revenue and Customs (HMRC).
-Note that if you are only outside the UK temporarily (less than 6 months), you are not classed as a Non-Residential Landlords.
+If you live abroad for 6 months or more per year, you are automatically classed as a ‘non-resident landlord’ by HM Revenue and Customs (HMRC).
+Note that if you are only outside the UK temporarily (less than 6 months), you are not classed as a Non-Residential Landlord.

-The tax you owe can either be paid through a Self-Assessment tax return form or by deducting a basic rate tax from the rent, this will need to be done by the tenant or by a letting agent who will provide you with a certificate at the end of each tax year.
-If you’re unsure about how rental income should be taxed, visit the GOV UK website for more information.
+The tax you owe on rental income can either be paid through a Self-Assessment tax return form or by deducting a basic rate tax from the rent, this will need to be done by the tenant or by a letting agent who will provide you with a certificate at the end of each tax year.
+It is critical to remember that either option does not negate your responsibility of filling in a tax return.
+If your income is under the UK tax threshold, HMRC may not need a tax return but they will inform you of this.
+The Inland Revenue are extremely helpful in this regard but do visit the GOV UK website for more information.

 Consider Using Skype for Tenant Screening